render-examples/postgresql-missing-trigger-index/README.md

    ./delete.sh
    ```

    This script will find the user with the most articles that have comments, and perform a cascade delete.
 The deletion process should be relatively slow due to the lack of indexes.
+Note the execution time for comparison.

 5. Now, apply the indexes by running the `create-index.sh` script: